McWilliamsCenter/coma_cluster/getting_started.md

     Python 2.7.4
 ```

-Note that this changes the version of python invoked at the prompt.
+Note that this changes the version of Python invoked at the prompt.
 For instance:

-The module version of python also include numpy, scipy, and many other packages useful for scientific computing.
+The module version of Python also include numpy, scipy, and many other packages useful for scientific computing.
 For the new intel-v3 nodes, load the python27-extras module to use numpy and scipy.

 In order to see which modules you currently have loaded, type: